Jumitti/TFinder/README.md

 ## About

 Python script to quickly extract a promoter region with the NCBI API and search for the presence of transcription factor responsive elements.
+NOW IN WEBUI !
+[REF StreamLit](https://responsive-elements-finder2.streamlit.app/)

 ## Description